emory-libraries/Pattern-Library/README.md

 Pushes out selected files from our Pattern Library to other repos that utilize those files.
 Current projects that depend of our Pattern Library include our [Emory Libraries Style Guide](https://github.com/emory-libraries/style-guide-guide) and [Templating Engine](https://github.com/emory-libraries/templating-engine).
 Note that in order for this task to work, you will need to download or `git clone` these repos to your system, and afterwards, you will want to `git commit` these pushed files to the other repos.

+#### `grunt map`

+Retrieves place data from the [Google Places API](https://developers.google.com/places/web-service/intro) for use when rendering maps.
+Use of this command requires that you setup an `env.json` file at the project's root and include a Google Places API key (`GOOGLE_PLACES_API.key`).
+The retrieved data is saved to `map.json` found in the `src/_data` folder.
+Any existing data within `map.json` will be overwritten with the newly retrieved, up-to-date information. **It is not likely that you will need to use this task unless additional data for new places is needed.**

+> Refer to the `map.default.json` file for minimum field requirements when adding new places to the `map.json` file.
+Place IDs for newly added places can be found by using the [Place ID Finder](https://developers.google.com/places/place-id) tool provided by Google.

 ### Exporting Patterns